tarantool/doc/doc/reference/reference_lua/box_stat/vinyl.rst

 need to have memory for write buffers and for caches:

 * ``box.stat.vinyl().memory.tuple_cache``
-  is the number of bytes that are being used for tuples (data).
+  is the size of memory (in bytes) occupied by tuples stored in the cache.
+* ``box.stat.vinyl().memory.tuple``
+  is the size of memory (in bytes) occupied by all allocated tuples.
+  This includes cached tuples and tuples that are referenced in Lua.
 * ``box.stat.vinyl().memory.tx``
   is transactional memory.
 This will usually be 0.
 * ``box.stat.vinyl().memory.level0``